yankai913/frog/README.md

 frog
 ====

-a spring-mvc plugin, supported to list it`s RequestedMappings and test all the Actions.
+a springmvc plugin, supported to list it`s RequestedMappings and test all the Actions.

 usage: